CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 ## GCN ISA MUBUF instructions

-These instructions allow to access to main video memory.
+These instructions allow to access to main memory.
 MUBUF instructions operates on the buffer resources.
 The buffer resources are 4 dwords which holds the base address, buffer size, their structure and format of their data.